Sons of Butcher: Jean-Guy

-A muscle bound French-Canadian man who occasionally appears as a friend to the Butchers.
+A muscle-bound French-Canadian man who occasionally appears as a friend to the Butchers.
 He first appears as a carnival ride operator, using marijuana smoke to enhance the experience.
 On one occasion, Jean-Guy gives Ricky steroids to improve his physical condition, but Ricky quickly abandons them when he discovers that they've massively shrunk his testicles.
 It was Jean-Guy who forced Sol to try to overcome his pee shyness by peeing in a public urinal at a rock concert.

 Good Cop

-A black person wearing a white shirt and gray slacks, always with the bad cop; his punch line is what my partner is trying to say is...
+A black person wearing a white shirt and grey slacks, always with the bad cop; his punch line is "What my partner is trying to say is..."

 Bad Cop / Digs

 A white, muscular man with long brown hair, always punching people, which then is followed by the Good Cop's punch line.
 He wears a red shirt.
 He is briefly referred to as "Digs."